hasan-rakibul/PC-SRGAN/README.md

 │   ├── test
 ...
 ```
+**Data processing steps (not required if you already have npy files with train/validation/test split):**<br>
+Step 1.
+Generate the dataset using FEM<br>
+Step 2.
+Convert the generated vtk files to numpy files using `src/vtk-to-npy.py`<br>
+Step 3.
+Split the dataset into train, validation, and test sets using `src/split_dataset.py`<br>

 2. Download necessary pretrained SRGAN weight because we bootstrap the generator model from it.
 ```bash
 bash src/SRGAN_download_weights.sh SRGAN_x8-SRGAN_ImageNet